Sarvesh-Kannan/Sarvesh-Kannan/README.md

 ## ✨ About Me

 I’m a passionate AI engineer building data-driven and AI-powered solutions for real-world impact.
 From intelligent wildlife safety systems to medical assistants and groundwater prediction for urban sustainability—I'm always pushing boundaries with cutting-edge technologies like LLMs, computer vision, and time-series forecasting.
+I Vibe Code ;)

 🔧 **Technologies I Work With:**
 - Python, PyTorch, TensorFlow, OpenCV